 - Relationships: cultivating and mobilizing enduring collaborative alliances

 Vision 2030: A World –Class PSF

 By 2030, the following statements will be true:

 - The Pennsylvania Shakespeare Festival is a world-class Shakespeare festival, celebrated regionally and recognized nationally for a level of artistry consistent with leading regional theatres.

 - The Pennsylvania Shakespeare Festival enriches the human community through the revelation of beauty and the illumination of fundamental truths of human experience

-Two years before the 20th anniversary season, the leadership at PSF, led by Producing Artistic Director Patrick Mulcahy, recognized the importance of assessing the Festival’s founding and developing years and looking ahead to a point on the horizon 20 years from now.
+Two years before the 20th anniversary season, the leadership at PSF, led by former Producing Artistic Director Patrick Mulcahy, recognized the importance of assessing the Festival’s founding and developing years and looking ahead to a point on the horizon 20 years from now.
 PSF needed a vision for what the Festival would become and a strategic plan to bring that potential to fruition.

 A committee was formed, including the leadership of the Festival, the founder, board members, a Broadway producer, a managing director of one of the nation’s leading regional theatres, and the retired head of global strategy for a Fortune 500 company in our area.
 The Festival engaged a consultant from the top arts management consulting company nationally to facilitate a retreat in the fall of 2009, and the results were…visionary.

 At the retreat, Mulcahy read an inspirational description of a patron’s experience visiting PSF in the year 2030 that set the tone for the development of a bold vision statement.
 (See above).